olivernicholass/sudsolver/README.md

 Time Complexity (Worst Case): $O\left(9^m\right)$

 There are other ways to approach this problem such as Rule-Based, Constraint, Crooks Algorithm and more.

+Note: The print method is over-the-top but I needed it to be neat..